neurodata/neurodata.io/content/about/agreements.md

 ### Jovo specific responsibilities

 - I am responsible for providing the financial, computational, space, and other resources appropriate for your position, potentially including salary, benefits, computing costs, conference fees, travel expenses, publication fees, a desk, a laptop, monitors, etc.  Crucially, expenses never impact your salary or benefits.
-- I am responsible for devoting at least 1 hour per week in person with each PhD student, except for weeks that I am traveling, or when the week is short due to academic calendar days off, or in the case of a disease/family emergency.
-These meetings will always be in person unless Jovo is not in person for some other commitment to family.
+- I am responsible for devoting at least 1 hour per week in person with each PhD/postdoc trainee, except for weeks that I am traveling, or when the week is short due to academic calendar days off, or in the case of a disease/family emergency.
+These meetings will always be in person unless Jovo is not in person for some other commitment.

 ### Sick policies